Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Introduction

-According to the structure of sample space and feature space across data sources, federated learning can be categorized into three classes \cite{yang2019federated}, i.e., horizontal federated learning \cite{mcmahan2017communication,li2020privacy}, vertical federated learning \cite{yang2019quasi,gu2020federated}, and federated transfer learning \cite{liu2020secure}.
-Horizontal federated learning refers to the scenarios where each participating party holds a subset of all data samples with common feature space.
-The vertical federated learning studies the collaborative machine learning where different parties share the same sample space but differ in feature space.
-Federated transfer learning usually studies the area where different parties differ both in sample space and feature space.
-Vertical federated learning is regarded as a promising approach to bridge the gap between isolated data providers for business cooperations, and thus go beyond the limits of locally available data to AI systems.
-There are a line of works studying the vertical federated learning of linear regression \cite{yang2019quasi}, gradient boosting decision tree (GBDT) \cite{cheng2019SecureBoost}, kernel methods \cite{gu2020federated}, etc.
+\textbf{Backgrounds and Related Work.} According to the structure of sample space and feature space across data sources, federated learning can be categorized into three classes \cite{yang2019federated}, i.e., horizontal federated learning, vertical federated learning, and federated transfer learning.
+Horizontal federated learning \cite{konevcny2016federated,hamer2020fedboost} refers to the scenarios where each participating party holds a subset of all data samples with common feature space.
+Vertical federated learning \cite{yang2019quasi,gu2020federated} studies collaborative machine learning where different parties share the same sample space but differ in feature space.
+Federated transfer learning \cite{liu2020secure} usually explores the area where different parties differ both in sample space and feature space.
+Among these structures, vertical federated learning is a promising approach to bridge the gap between isolated data providers for business cooperations and beyond the limits of locally available data to AI systems.
+There are a line of works studying the vertical federated learning of linear/logistic regression \cite{mohri2019agnostic,yang2019quasi}, gradient boosting decision tree (GBDT) \cite{cheng2021SecureBoost}, random forest \cite{liu2020federated}, kernel methods \cite{gu2020federated}, etc.

-Decision tree models, especially decision tree ensemble models, are an important class of machine learning models \cite{zhou2009ensemble} due to their powerful generalization capability, high modeling efficiency, and better interpretability.
-Bagging tree and gradient boosting decision tree(GBDT) are two critical categories of decision tree ensemble models by aggregating a number of weak base decision tree estimators.
-Random forest \cite{breiman2001random} is a representative bagging model, whose driving principle is to build several decision trees independently and then average their prediction results.
-In gradient boosting decision tree methods such as XGboost \cite{chen2016xgboost} and Lightgbm \cite{ke2017lightgbm}, base estimators are built sequentially, and one tries to reduce the bias of the combined estimator.
-These ensemble methods have been used to shine in many applications~\cite{zheng2017short,li2020privacy} and win a lot of awards in competitions.
-There are a line of works proposing methods to build decision tree ensemble models for vertical federated learning, e.g., SecureBoost \cite{cheng2019SecureBoost}, SecureGBM \cite{feng2019securegbm}, federated random forest \cite{liu2020federated}.